 "Art must be an expression of love or it's nothing."

-Stealing ideas from another artist is not only hurtful and insulting, but the act of copying art and design for profitable purposes is damaging to the careers of many talented, hard-working people.
+Stealing ideas from another artist is not only hurtful and insulting, but the act of copying art and design for profitable purposes is damaging to the careers of many committed, hard-working people who have spent a lifetime achieving their distinction.
 Using another person's ideas and progress for your own gain is dishonorable to everyone involved.
 The network of respectful professionals that I work with are proactively tracking copiers through social media and websites.
 My representatives expect me to defend my art and the integrity of our businesses.
 Please remember your manners, and continue to enjoy art the way it is intended.
 It's much more fun to support each other than to compete.

 And, to tell you the truth, there is no formulated "process" to my art.
 After all these years of painting, I finally understand the value of confidence, an honest heart and, most of all, hard work.